Former CEO of Brazil's Americanas denies knowledge of accounting fraud

 By Carolina Pulice

-Sept 4 (Reuters) - Former Americanas AMER3.SA Chief Executive Miguel Gutierrez has denied in a letter sent to congressional investigators any knowledge of accounting irregularities during the two decades he helmed the Brazilian retailer.
+Sept 5 (Reuters) - Former Americanas AMER3.SA Chief Executive Miguel Gutierrez denies any knowledge of accounting irregularities during the two decades he was at the helm of the Brazilian retailer, he said in a letter sent to congressional investigators

-Gutierrez said he never "participated, authorized, ordered, tolerated or became aware of any act tending to manipulate the company's accounting or to enable any type of fraud," according to a Sept.
-4 letter sent to the congressional committee investigating the retailer's near-collapse which was viewed by Reuters.
+Gutierrez never "participated, authorized, ordered, tolerated or became aware of any act tending to manipulate the company's accounting or to enable any type of fraud", he said in the Sept.
+4 letter sent to the congressional committee investigating the company's near-collapse and viewed by Reuters.

-Americanas, which runs of chain of brick and mortar stores and one of Brazil's largest e-commerce retailers, was thrown into crisis early this year by the disclosure of more than 20 billion reais ($4 billion) of accounting inconsistencies.
+The company, which runs of chain of stores and one of Brazil's largest e-commerce retailers, was thrown into crisis early this year by the disclosure of more than 20 billion reais ($4 billion) of accounting inconsistencies.

-Allegations that Gutierrez and other senior management were involved in accounting fraud were first made in June.
+Allegations that Gutierrez and other executives were involved in accounting fraud were first made in June.

 The letter marks the first time that Gutierrez has addressed the allegations.

-Several former Americanas directors have testified before the congressional committee in the last few weeks.
-Gutierrez has been invited to testify but he has said that health issues have impeded him from doing so.
+Several former Americanas directors have testified before the congressional committee in the past few weeks.
+Gutierrez has been invited to testify but has said that health issues have prevented him from doing so.

-In the letter, Gutierrez also said that reference shareholders in Americanas from investment firm 3G Capital, who together own a third of the retailer, and board members "had responsibilities relating to the financial and accounting issues of the company."
+In the letter, Gutierrez also said that reference shareholders in Americanas - Brazilian billionaires Jorge Paulo Lemann, Carlos Alberto Sicupira and Marcel Telles - and board members "had responsibilities relating to the financial and accounting issues of the company".

-A 3G spokesperson did not immediately respond to a request for comment outside business hours.

 ($1 = 4.9373 reais)